BUEC500C1/news-analyzer-primnp/README.md

 # news-analyzer-primnp
 news-analyzer-primnp created by GitHub Classroom

+---
+## Overview
+I created 3 REST API modules.
+Each implementation are in the respective folder:

+1. Implementation of file uploader - Secure File Uploader
+2. Implementation of news ingester - News Feed Ingester
+3. Implementation of NLP - Text NLP Analysis

+---
+## Timeline
 ### 02/20/2021
 **Homework 2 Phase 1** are in different modules folder.
 Each folder consists of readme, python file, python test file.